 StatsD is a simple protocol for sending application metrics via UDP.
-These metrics can be sent to a Telegraf instance, where they are aggregated and eventually flushed to InfluxDB or other output sinks that you have configured.
+These metrics can be sent to a Telegraf instance, where they are aggregated and periodically flushed to InfluxDB or other output sinks that you have configured.
+At the time of writing, we have 37 different output plugins supported.

 There are many good reasons to use StatsD, and many good blogs about why it’s great.
 StatsD is simple, has a tiny footprint, and has a fantastic ecosystem of client libraries.
 It can’t crash your application and has become the standard for large-scale metric collection.